Industrial Internet of Things (IIoT)

 The erosion of tool material as a result of friction.
 Tool wear degrades the accuracy and precision of a tool.

-A category of smart devices that people can wear on the body.
+A category of smart devices that people can wear.
 Wearable technology can track and transmit data created by personnel.